 Homemade hummus is very easy to make and it tastes much better than anything you can buy at the store.
 If you don’t have any tahini, a paste made from sesame seeds, you can try making it yourself (see our Easy Homemade Tahini Recipe) or leave it out.
 A chickpea purée without it is still quite delicious.
 Just add more olive oil.
-Another option is to use a natural unsweetened creamy peanut butter in its place.
 We love serving this with flatbread — here’s our easy flatbread recipe from scratch.

 1/4 cup (60 ml) well-stirred tahini, see our homemade tahini recipe

 1 small garlic clove, minced

 2 tablespoons (30 ml) extra-virgin olive oil, plus more for serving

 1/2 teaspoon ground cumin

 2 to 3 tablespoons (30 to 45 ml) water or aquafaba, see notes

 In the bowl of a food processor, combine the tahini and lemon juice and process for 1 minute, scrape the sides and bottom of the bowl then process for 30 seconds more.
 This extra time helps “whip” or “cream” the tahini, making the hummus smooth and creamy.

 Add the olive oil, minced garlic, cumin, and a 1/2 teaspoon of salt to the whipped tahini and lemon juice.
 Process for 30 seconds, scrape the sides and bottom of the bowl then process another 30 seconds or until well blended.
 Open, drain, and rinse the chickpeas.
 Add half of the chickpeas to the food processor and process for 1 minute.
 Scrape sides and bottom of the bowl, then add remaining chickpeas and process until thick and quite smooth; 1 to 2 minutes.